Battery on a Law Enforcement Officer in Orlando

 - While the law enforcement officer was in the process of executing his or her legal duties.

 Unfortunately, leniency is not generally available in a battery case involving a law enforcement officer, although it may be in other cases involving battery.
 In Florida, the crime of battery on a law enforcement officer is a third-degree felony that is vigorously prosecuted.
-When a civilian is accused of battering a policeman or other officer who is carrying out his/her duties in enforcing the law, it is a serious situation which requires the legal guidance of a skilled defense attorney.
+When a civilian is accused of battering a policeman or other officer who is carrying out his/her duties in enforcing the law, it is a serious situation which requires the legal guidance of a skilled assault and battery defense attorney.